-The Director-General and the Executive Management Board are committed to the health, safety and wellbeing of our staff, our students and visitors to Department of Education, Training and Employment sites.
+The Director-General and the Executive Management Board are committed to the health, safety and wellbeing of our employees, our students and everyone else involved with our schools and workplaces.

 Creating safe and healthy work environments requires the commitment and active involvement of every person within the department.
 Safe, healthy and supportive workplaces don't just happen - they are formed when workplace communities work together.

-Staff who are safe, well and working in supportive environments are able to provide the best education to our students.
+Staff who are safe, well and working in supportive environments are able to provide the best possible service.